 Here at Sixt car hire in Spain, we have a wide choice of premium rental cars at affordable rates supported by excellent customer service.
 We aim to get your business or leisure trip off to a great start.
 No matter your budget or requirements, we will have the perfect rental car for you from compact cars, economical saloons to something more luxurious like a convertible or 4x4.
 See below for our list of locations, or for some useful driving and travel tips to help you make the most of your time in Spain.

 We have over sixty car hire in Spain branches located on the mainland, the Canary Isles and the Balearics.
 We can be found at international airports, major train stations, city centres and hotels making collecting your Sixt rental vehicle easy.
 Booking your car rental in Spain is straightforward and if your plans change, cancellations are often free of charge.
-Take a look at the map above to see the main cities and attractions to visit when you rent a car in Spain.
+Use the quick and easy booking form above or browse all cities for more information on our branch network.

 Compact Cars / Hatchbacks